rachelrly/owning-my-data-python/README.md

 # Owning my Data

-Working with the user data from Facebook, Google, and Spotify.
+Python functions to analyze user data from Facebook, Google, and Spotify.

 ## Images

 ![](no-lables.png)
+This graph displays the plays of every song that was played more than 100 times between Jan 2021 and Feb 2021.

 ## Codebase